Secure $N$-dimensional Simultaneous Dense Coding and Applications: Improving the fairness of SDC

 Due to its probabilistic nature, during the execution of the protocol one client is always privileged over the other.
 By privileged, we mean that one client has higher probability of obtaining the required fraction $\alpha$ of the message Alice encoded for him, than the other.
 The difference between the clients' probabilities to obtain the information sent by Alice is due to the random distribution of control qubits.
 On the other side, since neither of the clients know the distribution of both sets of control qubits, even though one of them might be privileged over the other at a certain step of the unlocking stage, he would not know that: the protocol is {\em a priori} symmetric with respect to the clients.

-Yet, the protocol is {\em fair} \cite{ben:90}: throughout the execution, one client is only slightly privileged over the other, the difference being smaller with the increase of $s$ and could be made arbitrarily small for big enough $s$.
-The argument here is exactly the same as the one presented for the fairness of the quantum contract signing protocol \cite{qcs}.
+Yet, the protocol is {\em fair}~\cite{ben:90}: throughout the execution, one client is only slightly privileged over the other, the difference being smaller with the increase of $s$ and could be made arbitrarily small for big enough $s$.
+The argument here is exactly the same as the one presented for the fairness of the quantum contract signing protocol~\cite{qcs}.

 Namely, the role of the control qubits is to signal possible {\em cheating} of a client.
 By cheating, we mean not sending the qubits received by Alice.
 For example, if one of the clients, say Charlie, starts sending qubits each randomly in one of four states $\{ |0\rangle, |1\rangle, |+\rangle, |-\rangle \}$, he will send wrong message qubits $A_1$ sent by Alice, but also wrong control qubits.
 Therefore, for each control qubit he will have a finite probability of $1/2$ of being detected cheating (he did not send the right control qubit).
-Therefore, since Bob's probability $p_w$ to detect a wrong qubit (Charlie's cheating) is approaching to one fast, $p_w = 1 - (1/2)^m$, where $m$ is a number of controlled qubits that are sent as random, it is not difficult to estimate the expected difference between Bob and Charlie, depending on the total number $n$ of message qubits to be sent from one client to another and the number $s$ controlled qubits given to each client.
+Therefore, since Bob's probability $p_w$ to detect a wrong qubit (Charlie's cheating) is approaching to one exponentially fast, $p_w = 1 - (1/2)^m$, where $m$ is a number of controlled qubits that are sent as random, it is not difficult to estimate the expected difference between Bob and Charlie, depending on the total number $n$ of the message qubits to be sent from one client to another and the number $s$ of the controlled qubits given to each client.

 One simply has to estimate the expected value for $m$, the expected number $\langle m \rangle$ of wrongly sent control qubits after which Bob notices the cheating and stops communication.
 During that time, Bob received certain number $w$ of random qubits as the message qubits, while Charlie was still receiving the proper ones.
 Therefore, he is in advantage by having about $w/2$ more correct values for message bits (even when guessing bit values at random, one has $1/2$ of the probability to be correct).
-The number $w$ is an easy function of $m$, $w=w(m)$, and the dependence on $m$ is straightforwardly determined by $n$ and $s$.
+The value $w$ is a simple function of $m$, $w=w(m)$, and the dependence on $m$ can be straightforwardly determined by $n$ and $s$.
 For big enough $n$, $w(\langle m \rangle) << n$ and therefore Charlie's advantage is negligible.